Contributing: Step-by-Step Walkthrough (with Video)

 - Opening a PR requesting to merge my forked-repo branch into the Redwood Framework

-Note: Make sure you check the box to “allow project maintainers to update the code” (I’m not sure about the specific description used).
-This helps a PR move forward more quickly as branches always need to be updated from
+Note: Make sure you check the box that allows project maintainers to update your branch.
+This option is found on the "Open a pull request" form below the description textbox.
+Checking this option helps move a PR forward more quickly, as branches always need to be updated from

 main before we can merge.